zeroc-ice/ice/csharp/README.md

 cd csharp
 ```

-Then run:
+Then execute:
 ```
-make
+OPTIMIZE=no make
 ```

-To create a debug build, set the environment variable OPTIMIZE to no before building, e.g.:
+to create a debug build.

+Or just:

 ```
-export OPTIMIZE=no
 make
 ```
+for a release build.

 ## Running the Tests